Pedro Espada Jr.: Political career

-Espada was elected to represent the 32nd Senate district in the Southeast Bronx, which included the neighborhoods of Soundview, Hunts Point, Mott Haven and Parkchester.
-He served in office from 1993 to 1996 and again from 2001 to 2002, with David Rosado holding office in the intervening years.
+Espada was elected to represent the 32nd Senate district in the Bronx.
+He represented that district from 1993 to 1996 and again from 2001 to 2002.

-In July 1996, the New York Observer reported that Espada did not live in the district when he ran for office and since he had been elected to the state legislature, in violation of New York State residency laws.
-He had moved to a house overlooking the Long Island Sound, "located on a cul-de-sac in a lushly green and exclusive neighborhood, only 16 miles from the South Bronx," in Mamaroneck, in Westchester County, the year before he ran for the State Senate, in 1991, according to Westchester County real estate records, reported the Manhattan-based weekly.
-When a reporter visited the house listed as the address for a car leased by the Medicaid-funded Comprehensive Community Development Corporation for the use of his wife, Connie, "Mr. Espada could be found lounging by the pool, dressed in a white tank-top and baby-blue shorts with a matching baseball cap."
+In July 1996, the New York Observer reported that Espada did not live in the district he represented.

 Also in 1996, Espada was indicted for using $70,000 from a city-financed HMO to fund his unsuccessful reelection campaign.

 When Espada's son, Pedro Gautier Espada, was elected to the New York State Assembly in 1996, the two became the first father and son in the New York State Legislature to represent different districts in the Bronx.

 In the 1996 primary, the Bronx Democratic Party ran a candidate against Espada and successfully challenged his petitions in court.
 Espada ran on the Liberal Party line, and lost to David Rosado, 78% to 21%.
 In their 2000 rematch, Espada wrested the Democratic nomination from Rosado, who was forced to defend his seat in the Senate on the Liberal and Working Families Party lines.
 Espada, having the Democratic line, won the election handily.